10-Q 1 stark_10q.htm FORM 10-Q stark_10q.htm

 STARK FOCUS GROUP, INC.

-NOTES TO THE AUDITED FINANCIAL STATEMENTS
+NOTES TO THE UNAUDITED INTERIM FINANCIAL STATEMENTS

 NOTE 1.
 ORGANIZATION AND DESCRIPTION OF BUSINESS